27 October, 2020

 Onto complex sites – but what is exactly a complex site?
 Much like before, it is the content structure that is going to decide it.
 Think a large multisite that serves different content to different types of users (e.g. patients, doctors and corporate partners on a healthcare provider’s website).
 A website like this might have several streams of blog-like content, multiple tags and categories, various language versions, and even its very own eCommerce module with products, product categories and more.

-It’s possible to build a site like this with just about any CMS on our list (except for Pico), but in case of most of them, it would require multiple installations and plenty of customization that could prove shaky and difficult to manage in a long run.
+It’s possible to build a site like this with just about any CMS on our list (except for Pico), but in case of most of them, it would require multiple installations and plenty of customization that could prove shaky and difficult to manage in the long run.

-Structurally complex sites is where CMSes such as Drupal or TYPO3 shine its brightest.
+Structurally complex sites are where CMSes such as Drupal or TYPO3 shine their brightest.
 With the ability to quickly create new taxonomies and handle multisite implementations out-of-the-box, Drupal makes for a great choice for websites with very complex content needs.
 Drupal developers also have all the tools available to further extent the core with new features, should such a need arise.
 Thanks to its popularity, it’s relatively easy to find developers specialized in this particular CMS.

 CMS for use in custom web development

 Do you have a need for custom web or app development?
 Whether you are building a SaaS product, a mobile app, software for internal use or anything else, usually you also want to increase your web presence with your content marketing strategy (blog articles, landing pages, news pieces, infographics and any other way to reach your target with on-site content).
 After all, it’s one of the best long-term inbound marketing strategies.

 Even if all you require for your content is a simple website with a couple of most important features, you still want to align your web presence with your web product as much as possible.
 It would be great if you could think of these two elements as one and have a single team work on it, maintaining and developing new features.